-High Street and Fore Street, the focus of the High Street Heritage Action Zone, are rich in historic character.
-It boasts 120 listed buildings, including the former lace factories Boden Mill and Holyrood Mill, and the Grade I Listed Waterloo House, which is on the Heritage at Risk Register.
+High Street, Holyrood Street and Fore Street, the focus of the High Street Heritage Action Zone, are rich in historic character.
+The town centre boasts 50 listed buildings, including the Grade I listed Waterloo House and Grade II* listed Chard School, which are on the Heritage at Risk Register.

 Whilst the town centre is architecturally attractive, it is lack-lustre and the poor state of repair of many of the buildings and shopfronts is off-putting for both shoppers and prospective businesses.
 It's also not a pedestrian-friendly zone, with heavy traffic, poor pavements and a general lack of well-signposted routes to help people find their way around.

-An award of up to £1m for Chard High Street Heritage Action Zone will help deliver the Chard Regeneration Plan which has strong local support.
-The most vulnerable historic buildings in the town centre, including Waterloo House, will be repaired, historic shopfronts will be refurbished to create a more attractive retail environment, and there will be much-needed improvements to pavements and public spaces.
-This will complement existing plans for Boden Mill to become a key visitor destination with a new public square.
-Commercial floorspace will be brought back into use, ready to welcome new and growing businesses to the town centre.
+An award of up to £1 million for Chard High Street Heritage Action Zone will help deliver the Chard Regeneration Plan which has strong local support.
+Vulnerable historic buildings in the town centre will be repaired.
+Historic shopfronts will be refurbished to create a more attractive retail environment.
+Much-needed improvements will be made to pavements and public spaces.
+This will complement the Boden Mill site becoming a key visitor destination with a new leisure centre.

-Alongside the physical regeneration, local people and cultural organisations will work together on events and activities to celebrate Chard’s rich history and showcase what the town has to offer today.
+Alongside the physical regeneration, research and listing activity will cover the entire conservation area; and local people and cultural organisations will work together on events and activities to celebrate Chard’s rich history and showcase what the town has to offer today.